Product Recalls and Safety Information

 The MiniMed™ 600 series insulin pump is designed with a pump retainer ring to lock the reservoir in the insulin pump.
 There have been reported incidents of a loose reservoir that can no longer be locked into the pump.
 The reservoir can become loose due to a broken or missing retainer ring that prevents a proper lock.
 The retainer ring can be broken, for example, as a result of dropping or bumping your pump on a hard surface.

 If the reservoir is not properly locked into the pump, it could lead to over or under delivery of insulin, which could then result in hypoglycemia or hyperglycemia.
 For example, if the pump retainer ring is broken or becomes detached from the pump, and the user inserts the reservoir back into the pump while the infusion set is still connected to the body, it could result in a rapid infusion of insulin, which could cause hypoglycemia.
 The under delivery of insulin could occur if the reservoir is not properly locked in place by the retainer ring, creating a space between the pump and the reservoir, and prevent the pump from pushing the expected insulin into the body, which could cause hyperglycemia.

-This issue may affect users on the MiniMed™ 600 series insulin pump.
+This issue may affect users of the MiniMed™ 630G and 670G insulin pumps.
 The pump model number can be found directly on the bottom or on the back of the device.

 MiniMed™ 630G insulin pump: MMT-1714, MMT-1715, MMT-1754, MMT-1755

 MiniMed™ 670G insulin pump: MMT-1580, MMT-1741, MMT-1742, MMT-1760, MMT-1761, MMT-1762, MMT-1780, MMT-1781, MMT-1782